muccg/django-useraudit/README.md

 ### Login attempts limit

 The setting `LOGIN_FAILURE_LIMIT` allows to enable a number of allowed login attempts.
 If the settings is not set or set to 0, the feature is disabled.
-This feature also requires 'useraudit.login_attempts.LoginAttemptsBackend' backend.

 The backend has a hook that allows to set up notification on exceeded number of allowed attempts and locked out account.
-This can be done by extending the backend and overriding 'notification' function:
+This can be done by extending the `useraudit.backend.AuthFailedLoggerBackend` and overriding `notification` function:

 ```
     ...